bbauska/W3Cx-3of5/README.md

    width="65%" />
 </p>

-<h4>Example #2: reverse geocoding + OpenStreetMap</h4>
+<h4><b>Example #2:</b> reverse geocoding + OpenStreetMap</h4>

-Important note: these examples below rely on an external [GitHub resource](https://github.com/perliedman/leaflet-control-geocoder).
+<p><b>Important note:</b> these examples below rely on an external <a href="https://github.com/perliedman/leaflet-control-geocoder">GitHub resource</a>.
 No related questions are asked in this module's exerises or final exam.

 Please, pan and zoom on the map and click.
-The longitude and latitude are computed from your click and a free reverse geocoding service is used to convert to a physical address.
+The longitude and latitude are computed from your click and a free reverse geocoding service is used to convert to a physical address.</p>
 <!------------------------------------------------------------------------------------------------>
 <!------------------------ 332. reverse geocoding - openstreetmap (449) -------------------------->
 <!------------------------------------------------------------------------------------------------>